kill9zombie/BankOCR/Problem.md

 Each entry is 3 lines long, and each line has 27 characters.
 The characters represent an account number written using pipes and underscores.
 Each account number should have 9 digits, all of which should be in the range 0-9.

-Your first task is to write a program that can convert any such valid pipe-based account number to the number it represents.
+Your first task is to write a program that can convert any such valid pipe-based account number to a normal string containing the number it represents, e.g. "123456789".

 ### User Story 2